Friday, March 22, 2024

 In 1893, the K&P defaulted on bond interest payments.
 A receiver was appointed on October 15, 1894 and the company was reorganized four years later.
 Beginning in the 1880’s, the ‘upstart’ CP and the GTR engaged in an acquisition struggle, acquiring smaller Ontario railways to prevent the other from encroaching on their own company’s perceived railway fiefdom.
 By the turn of the century, CP had purchased 83% of the K&P’s capital stock.
 This move was perhaps intended to keep the K&P out of the hands of the competitor, the GTR.

-Watch for the next post on the post-K&P era and takeover by Canadian Pacific.
+In the second post in this series: the post-K&P era and takeover by Canadian Pacific.

 RESOURCES